Cosmic Web Dissection in Fuzzy Dark Matter Cosmologies: Numerical Methods

-While quasi-virialised filaments as described in Section \ref{ss_vir} are a useful theoretical concept, to the best of our knowledge none of the cosmic filament finders are based on any quasi-virialisation condition.
-The main reason is that many filaments are far from being quasi-virialised.
+While (quasi-)virialised filaments as described in Appendix \ref{s_vir} are a useful theoretical concept, to the best of our knowledge none of the cosmic filament finders are based on any virialisation condition.
+The main reason is that many filaments are far from being virialised.
 Such non-virialised filaments deviate greatly from the analytical estimates in Eqs. \eqref{Plummer}, \eqref{VirTheoremFils} and \eqref{e_steady_state_sheet_approx} and often constitute high-redshift predecessors of virialised filaments.
-Since the imposition of a quasi-virialisation condition would lead to many prominent structures being missed, we refrain from doing so in the following, as is common.
+Since the imposition of a virialisation condition would lead to many prominent structures being missed, we refrain from doing so in the following, as is common.

 Beyond the ambiguities in the definition of its components, mapping the cosmic web in simulations is a non-trivial task since it lacks structural symmetries that would simplify its analytical treatment.
 Also, even though the cosmic web is \textit{not} a fractal\footnote{Notably, a fractal model with no transition to homogeneity, as Mandelbrot proposed \cite{Mandelbrot_1983}, is in conflict with the standard FLRW cosmology.
 See \cite{Gaite_2019} on how to apply fractal models to the cosmic web.} with a clear-cut fractal index, its four components, nodes, filaments, walls and voids, can occur over vast spatial scales.
 Finally, there is a very wide range of densities found in the cosmic matter distribution, which can spuriously extend/compress the identified component beyond/below its ``natural'' boundary.